 Arsenicum, if it is the result of green or unwholesome food, and the discharges are watery, with or without pain.
-DOSE.-The same as directed for Bryonia.

-Sulphur and Arsenicum may be given in alternation if the evacuations are bloody and very offensive; also in chronic diseases.
+Sulphur and Arsenicum may be given in alternation if the evacuations are 'bloody and very offensive; also in chronic diseases.